 Explores massage techniques and approaches for clients with diverse needs.
-Includes guidelines and training for massage in special populations such as infants, children, elders, athletes, pregnant women, clients with chronic conditions, and clients with psychological Medical Lab Tech • Massage Therapy conditions.
+Includes guidelines and training for massage in special populations such as infants, children, elders, athletes, pregnant women, clients with chronic conditions, and clients with psychological conditions.
 Explores work settings serving special populations such as wellness centers, cancer centers, and elder centers.
-(48/0) Prerequisite: MST:129
+(48/0) Prerequisite: MST:129 business aspect of operating a massage practice.
+A knowledge of business principles, bookkeeping, scheduling, budgets, advertising, marketing, and salon issues are crucial to the massage therapist.
+Teaches how to write and implement a massage business plan and record keeping system.
+(32/0) Prerequisites: MST:127, MST:129